nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Cobb is a **Contact and Property Management System** that aims to help property agents and brokers manage their customer base and properties, as well as match and gain actionable insights from stored data.
+Cobb is a **Contact and Property Management System** that aims to help property agents manage their customer base and properties, as well as match and gain actionable insights from stored data.

 As property agents, you can make use of Cobb's flexible **filtering and sorting** systems to understand key demographics of your customer base.